SilbigerLab/Titrator/Protocols/TitratorSOP.md

 5. <a name="Running_a_titration"></a> **Running_a_titration**
 	1. Titration set-up
 		1. You should start each day by running a Certified Reference Material (CRM) from the Dickson Lab.
 These are the standards.
 The procedure for running any titration, whether a CRM or unknowns are as follows.
+			1. For the CRM run preceeding the normal run, also refer to the [CRM_Titration](#CRM_Titration) instructions below.
-It is also advisable to start with a “junk” sample (filtered seawater that you don’t care about) at the beginning of each run to ensure there are no air bubbles in the acid line.
+			2. For a normal (non-CRM run) it is also advisable to start with a “junk” sample (filtered seawater that you don’t care about) at the beginning of each run to ensure there are no air bubbles in the acid line.
 		2. On the LabX window, similarly to calibration, click on Silbiger TA (EP)r1 > Start > Titration
 		3. A window should pop up.
 Depending on the number of the sample measured, click on “Number of Samples” then apply the specific number of samples used in the titration, then press enter on the keyboard.
 	2. On the left, look for the “ID 1” column and label the sample.
 Put in all your sample IDs into this column.